 People frequently ask, “what’s the difference between a trattoria, ristorante and osteria?”
-Trattoria Cammillo is one of those places you just intuitively know it falls in a different category as an institutional Florentine keepsake.
+Trattoria Cammillo is one of those places you just intuitively know it falls in a different category as an iconic Florentine keepsake.
 To answer your question however, Trattoria is where you eat home-cooked food, family-style service at blue-collar prices, Ristorante is white table cloth with higher quality food and service and usually better wine selection.
 Osteria used to be a place like a tavern where you’d just go to drink and have simple food, and historically where you could sleep too like an Inn, the original name for Osteria roots from Hostaria.

 To sum it up, I absolutely enjoy Trattoria Cammillo.
-I find it to be one of the classic Florentine institutions hitting all the marks: authenticity/soul, food quality, service, deeply Tuscan in identity, righteous wine selections and price/quality ratio.
+I find it to be one of the classic Florentine institution hitting all the marks: authenticity/soul, food quality, service, deeply Tuscan in identity, righteous wine selections and price/quality ratio.